cph-pc56-Projects/3rdSemester-CA-1/README.md

 Content of our Ca:

 Our ca contains several web services that interact directly with our database through the browser.
-Above there is a file available called "Overview of endpoints" Here you can seea a list of endpoints you can access easily through our REST API, the methods that are used and the result you get.
+Above there is a file available called "Overview of endpoints" Here you can see a list of endpoints you can access easily through our REST API, the methods that are used and the result you get.

 Who did what: